Graduate Academic Policies

 Academic Waiver

-Monroe College recognizes it may be necessary to grant students a waiver of academic requirements.
+Monroe University recognizes it may be necessary to grant students a waiver of academic requirements.
 Waivers may be granted for one of the following: prerequisite waiver, course substitution, academic policy waiver, or curriculum requirement waiver.
 Academic waivers are considered on a case-by-case basis and may require documentation and the approval of an academic administrator.

 Add-Drop Period